Learning Temporal Evolution of Spatial Dependence with Generalized Spatiotemporal Gaussian Process Models: Proofs

 Lastly, the squared Hellinger distance for multivariate Gaussians can be calculated

 Consider $\bdm_i\equiv 0$.
 Notice that $1-x\leq -\log x$, and by \eqref{eq:logdetbd} we can bound the squared Hellinger distance using the similar argument in \eqref{eq:tracebd}

 \end{proof}

-\postcontrCII* \begin{proof}[Proof of Theorem \ref{thm:postcontrCII}] We use Theorem 1 of \cite{ghosal2007} and it suffices to verify the following two conditions (the entropy condition (2.4), and the prior mass condition (2.5)) for some universal constants $\xi, K>0$ and sufficiently large $k\in\mathbb N$:
+Following \cite{Ghosal_2017}, now we prove the following posterior contraction about $\mC_{\bx|t}$ in model II.
+For the convenience of discussion, we fix all hyper-parameters at their optimal values.
+One can refer to \cite{vandervaart09,vanderVaart11} for varying them to scale GP. \postcontrCII* \begin{proof}[Proof of Theorem \ref{thm:postcontrCII}] We use Theorem 1 of \cite{ghosal2007} and it suffices to verify the following two conditions (the entropy condition (2.4), and the prior mass condition (2.5)) for some universal constants $\xi, K>0$ and sufficiently large $k\in\mathbb N$:

 where the left side of \eqref{eqa:entropy} is called \emph{Le Cam dimension} \citep{LeCam_1973,LeCam_1975}, logarithm of the minimal number of $d_{n,H}$-balls of radius $\xi\eps/2$ needed to cover a ball of radius $\eps$ around the true value $\lambda_{n,0}$; $\bar B_n(\lambda_{n,0}, \eps):=\{\lambda\in\Theta: \frac1n\sum_{j=1}^n K_j(\lambda_{n,0},\lambda)\leq \eps^2, \frac1n\sum_{j=1}^n V_j(\lambda_{n,0},\lambda)\leq \eps^2\}$, with $K_j(\lambda_{n,0},\lambda)=K(P_{\lambda_{n,0},j}, P_{\lambda,j})$ and $V_j(\lambda_{n,0},\lambda)=V(P_{\lambda_{n,0},j}, P_{\lambda,j})$.
 For each $1\leq \ell \leq n$, define the coordinate rate function